-The Jim Thompson House is a museum in Bangkok that attracts more than 200,000 visitors per year.
+The Jim Thompson House is a museum in Bangkok and counts more than 200,000 visitors per year.
 Hidden at the end of a side street, or soi in Thai, it is one of the city’s most interesting sights.
 You may have never heard of the name Jim Thompson; yet, he is probably the best known American in the history of Thailand.

 Jim Thompson: A legend